 Yes, Emily Cheatum offers online therapy to people in California.

 How quickly can I see Emily Cheatum?

 Emily Cheatum typically can speak with new clients within 48 hours.
-You can see their current availability and request an appointment on their profile page.
+You can see their current general office hours and request an appointment on their profile page.